 2 to 3 cups other toppings: sautéed onions, sautéed mushrooms, pepperoni, cooked sausage, cooked bacon, diced peppers, leftover veggies, or any other favorite toppings

-1 to 2 cups (8-16 ounces) cheese, shredded or sliced: mozzarella, monterey jack, provolone, fontina, or any other favorite
+1 to 2 cups (8 to 16 ounces) cheese, shredded or sliced: mozzarella, monterey jack, provolone, fontina, or any other favorite

 Baking stone (or baking sheet)

-Bake the frozen pizzas.
-When ready to eat eat the pizzas, preheat the oven to 550°F (or the temperature at which you normally cook your pizzas).
+Bake the frozen pizzas: When ready to eat eat the pizzas, preheat the oven to 550°F (or the temperature at which you normally cook your pizzas).
 If you have a baking stone, place it in the oven as it heats; frozen pizzas can also be baked on the foil used to wrap them.
-When the oven has heated, unwrap the pizzas and slide into the oven.
+When the oven has heated, unwrap the pizzas, discard the plastic wrap, and slide into the oven.
 Bake for 8-10 minutes, until the crust is dark brown and the cheese in the center of the pizza is bubbly.
 Eat immediately.